-Women Running For Congress Are Out-Fundraising Male Incumbents In The 2018 Midterms
+Women Running For Congress Are The Literal Breadwinners Of The 2018 Midterms

 For someone who's never run for office before, 31-year-old Katie Hill is indisputably crushing it.
 As of Sept.
 24, the Democrat, running for Congress in California's 25th district, had raised $2.4 million.
 That's almost double the $1.47 million that incumbent Rep. Steve Knight, a Republican who's held the seat since 2015, brought in.
 And Hill isn't alone, an Elite Daily analysis of Federal Election Commission (FEC) data shows.
 At least 10 Democratic female House candidates have out-fundraised the male Republican incumbents they’re looking to unseat in the 2018 midterms, in what's been an impressive election cycle for Democratic women overall.

 But raising that eye-popping chunk of change didn't come easily, especially considering Hill doesn't accept money from corporate political action committees (PACs).
 Early on in the campaign, she found it hard to ask for money.
 “One of the things I’ve struggled with is, and I know other women [candidates] have struggled with, is, who am I to be doing this?” she tells me in an interview for Elite Daily.
 “Male candidates, they’ll just do it, and if they’ve got money, a lot of times, they’ll end up succeeding.”